 How Medicare Advantage Plans Work

-Medicare Advantage Plans, also known as MA or Part C, take the place of Original Medicare and provide coverage for the same benefits as Medicare Part A and Part B. There are many Medicare Advantage plans, most of which provide Medicare prescription drug coverage to take the place of Medicare Part D.
+MA Plans, also known as MA or Part C, take the place of Original Medicare and provide coverage for the same benefits as Medicare Part A and Part B. There are many MA plans, most of which provide Medicare prescription drug coverage to take the place of Medicare Part D.

 MA Plans are regulated by the federal government but are administered by Medicare-approved private companies who set their own rules on how you receive your benefits.
 Cost structure and sharing are different, and all MA Plans include an out-of-pocket max to limit how much you pay for Medicare-covered (Parts A and B) services.

-There are a few types of Medicare Advantage (Part C) Plans:
+There are a few types of MA (Part C) Plans:

 - Health maintenance organization (HMO plans): Services provided by a network of providers.
 Primary care physician (PCP) and referrals to specialists required.
 May include prescription drug coverage.
 If not, you cannot purchase a stand-alone drug plan.